 As such, MaPS is supporting the mental health access mechanism by providing a single point of entry for the mechanism, making it clear to AMHPs where to refer via Rethink and Citizens Advice Cymru to deliver the MHAM in England and Wales respectively.

-In England, MaPS is funding Rethink to support MHAM customers during the referral process.
-The pilot will run until at least March 2022 and will establish how best to deliver the service.
-A longer-term partner for the service will then be commissioned based on the learnings from the pilot.
+In England, MaPS is currently funding a pilot run by Rethink Mental Illness to support customers referred for a Mental Health Crisis Breathing Space.
+The pilot is establishing how best to support mental health crisis breathing space and customers in crisis more broadly.
+A longer-term partner for the service will be commissioned based on the learnings from the pilot.

 MaPS will work with its suppliers to understand the impact of Breathing Space and, where possible, to harness the value of Breathing Space to customers while optimising operational efficiency.